The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 #3 Protect My Car: Best Maintenance Benefits

-Protect My Car is unique on our list of top used car warranty companies because it offers traditional extended warranty coverage and maintenance plans to help pay for regularly scheduled maintenance.
-The company has been in business for 16 years and boasts overall positive reviews.
+Protect My Car is unique on our list of top used car warranty companies because it offers traditional extended warranty coverage as well as maintenance plans to help pay for regularly scheduled maintenance.
+The company has been in business since 2005 and has a 4.5-star rating from over 3,200 reviewers on Trustpilot.

 |Protect My Car Warranty Pros||Protect My Car Warranty Cons|